mattgd/UnitConverter/README.md

 UnitConverter $ python unit_converter.py
 Python unit converter by mattgd.
      Units supported:
-     Circle: radians (r), degrees (d)
+     Circle: radians (rad), degrees (deg)
      Temperature: Celsius (c), Fahrenheit (f), and Kelvin (k)
      Speed: Kilometers/hour (kph), miles/hour (mph), knots(kt) .
-Example entries: 1.345/r/d, 33/f/c, 2/mph/kph
+Example entries: 1.345/rad/deg, 33/f/c, 2/mph/kph
+Enter a unit to convert from: F
+Enter a unit to convert to: C
-Enter a value and units to covert from and to: 100/f/c 37.8c
+Enter a value to convert from F to C:
+37.8 °C
+Enter a unit to convert from: kt
+Enter a unit to convert to: mph
-Enter a value and units to covert from and to: 3/kt/mph 3.5mph
+Enter a value to convert from Kn to mph: 3
+3.5 mph
+Enter a unit to convert from: W
+Enter a unit to convert to: O
-Enter a value and units to covert from and to: 4/kt/mph 4.6mph
+Enter a value to convert from W to Ω: 12
+Enter an additional unit (choose between ['A', 'V']): V Enter the value: 12
+12 Ω
 ```

 ###Contributing to This Repository